We standardized the content research process we've been developing for years as a content marketing agency.

 What's the difference between a keyword brief, a content brief, and a creative brief?

-To be honest, and we sometimes use them synonymously, but here's how we think about them:
+To be honest, we often use them synonymously, but here's how we think about them:

 Within the Content Harmony software, all three of these are usually referring to the same thing - a keyword-driven report where you can build a brief with notes and instructions for writers and other content producers.